 One might argue that North Carolina, as a state, is Rib Country, USA.
 So it makes sense that you’ll find some incredible ribs in Raleigh, and Clyde Cooper’s is a top shout.
 They’ve been a local barbecue staple in the area since 1938 and have won countless awards for their BBQ fare, with many dishes still using the same original recipe.

 Winston’s Grille is a classic American restaurant that has all sorts of tasty favourites on the menu, but their ribs are a real highlight.
-The ribs here are baby back ribs that comes with honey BBQ sauce, hand-cut fries and coleslaw.
+The ribs here are baby back ribs that come with honey BBQ sauce, hand-cut fries and coleslaw.

 Beautifully sticky, with a rich charring and meat that falls off the bone.